Financial Literacy Basics

 The gap between APR and the interest rate is mostly a function of fees and loan term.

 Loans with no fees — some auto loans, some personal loans — have an APR that equals or nearly equals the interest rate.
-There is nothing extra to roll in.
+There's nothing extra to roll in.

 Loans with significant upfront fees — most mortgages, some auto loans with origination fees, certain personal loans — have an APR meaningfully higher than the interest rate.
 The 0.18 percentage points in the mortgage example above is typical for a mortgage with a single discount point and modest origination fees; loans with more fees can have APRs half a percentage point or more above the interest rate.